Generating Permutations with Restricted Containers: Catalan and Schr oder classes

-We now introduce our uniqueness conventions and show how they implicitly define a length-preserving bijection between the classes $\Av(312)$ and $\Av(321)$.
-While this ground is well-trodden, we believe that at the very least the $\C$-machine perspective presents a particularly straight-forward view of this Wilf-equivalence.
+In this section we show how the perspective of $\C$-machines allows us to define length-preserving bijections between a number of classes enumerated by the Catalan and Schr\"oder numbers.
+While this ground is well-trodden, we believe that at the very least the $\C$-machine perspective presents a particularly straightforward view of these Wilf-equivalences.

-For any class $\C$, the $\C$-machine seemingly has three operations at its disposal: bypass, push, and pop.
-However, for enumerative purposes we must establish a \emph{unique generation sequence} for every permutation that can be generated.
-To this end, we adopt conventions for how to handle two situations where non-uniqueness could arise: \begin{enumerate} \item[(U1)] we should pop from the container whenever possible, and \item[(U2)] all left-to-right maxima should bypass the container. \end{enumerate} Note that the rules (U1) and (U2) correspond to us choosing the ``leftmost'' possible action at all times.
-Another valuable observation is that (U1) and (U2) together imply that in any generation sequence, no pop will immediately follow a push, because otherwise the pop should have either been a bypass or occurred earlier.
-In our resulting functional equations, this issue will frequently arise as a flag which indicates whether pops are permitted in the corresponding state.